xplosionmind/old.tommi.space/_notes/public/Around the world.md

   - /world-places
   - /posti
   - /luoghi
 description: "<cite>Around the World</cite> is a song that I love by Red Hot Chili Peppers.
-It talks about the beauty of all the different and astounding places asound the world.
+It talks about the beauty of all the different and astounding places around the world.
 This isn’t a list of places I’ve been to, but a record of the ones I carry in my heart, for some reason"
 ---
 ## Sanremo